feliblo/dbtective/docs/content/docs/quickstart.md

 ---

-All possible checks can be found in the [checks documentation](/docs/checks).
+All possible rules can be found in the [rules documentation](/docs/rules).
 Information about customizing `dbtective` is shown at the [config documentation](/docs/config)

 1. Create a `dbtective.yml` config file in the root of your dbt project by running: